jaxxstorm/unseal/README.md

  - Your unseal key is clearly stored in plaintext in the yaml file.
 This is clearly a security issue.
 Please don't store your unseal key in plaintext permanantly.
  - While I've taken steps to overwrite the unseal key in memory, I am not a Golang expert and it may not be fool proof.
 If you think you can improve the implementation, pull requests will be warmly welcomed
  - I am just getting started with Golang, and therefore there may be errors, security issues and gremlins in this code.
 Again, pull requests are much appreciated.
+ - There is currently no way of setting HTTPS certificates, so you must trust the certificate presented by the vault API

 # Building